Urban-Analytics-Technology-Platform/demoland-project/README.md

 To view the book locally, [install Quarto](https://quarto.org/), and then run `quarto preview` from the root of the repository.
 The source code can be found in the `/book` subdirectory.

+The `/book` directory also contains a `notes.qmd` file, which charts the history of the project as it has evolved.
+This is not included in the actual Quarto output; however, it is retained as a reference for anybody who would like to read it.